Using Courier Hub to oversee shipment of a 10-ft, 4000-lb sculpture across the US

 Atelier FAS, a shipper and storage solutions specialist based in the US, recently had the delicate task of moving Black Forest, the aforementioned behemoth, to their client at the University of Pennsylvania and installing it on campus.

-After hearing about Articheck’s new Virtual Courier tool, Maureen McCormick, Director of Registration at Atelier, decided to use it for this move.
+After hearing about Articheck’s new Courier Hub tool, Maureen McCormick, Director of Registration at Atelier, decided to use it for this move.
 She and her team were already familiar with the Articheck app, regularly using it to compile standardized and highly professional digital condition reports, so Maureen was confident she would be able to dive in and get started right away.

 Condition at every stage